A Book & Prompted Journal | Author Shannon W. Williams

 True hope is never shackled by circumstance.
 Rather, it’s forged in the disorientation of heartbreak, in the numbness of grief, and in the anxiety of failure.
 If the opposite were true, hope wouldn’t be hope at all.

-As you read the book and journal about what ushered you into The Middle, your changed perspective and new inspiration will birth hope.
+As you read the book and journal about what ushered you into the Middle, your changed perspective and new inspiration will birth hope.
 And hope will be your companion through where you are now, into what’s next.

 Why this book?
 Why now?